-11 &lt;u>See, e.g., E.S.I.
+^{11 &}lt;u>See, e.g., E.S.I.
 Montgomery County, Inc. v.
-Montenay International Co., supra, (dismissing Section 12(a)(2) claim because the plaintiff was exempt under Section 4(2) because of "(1) the number of offerees; (2) the sophistication of the offerees, including their access to the type of information that would be and the Securities Exchange Act of 1934, as amended (the "1934 Act"), a purchaser in a private placement of securities exempt pursuant to Section 4 apparently is entitled to seek redress for material misrepresentations or misleading omissions only pursuant to the implied private right of action under Section 10(b) of the 1934 Act.
+Montenay International Co., supra, (dismissing Section 12(a)(2) claim because the plaintiff was exempt under Section 4(a)(2) because of "(1) the number of offerees; (2) the sophistication of the offerees, including their access to the type of information that would and the Securities Exchange Act of 1934, as amended (the "1934 Act"), a purchaser in a private placement of securities exempt pursuant to Section 4 apparently is entitled to seek redress for material misrepresentations or misleading omissions only pursuant to the implied private right of action under Section 10(b) of the 1934 Act.
+13

-As the Supreme Court also has held that Section 10(b) provides relief only for misrepresentations or misleading omissions that arise from intentional conduct (and perhaps from reckless disregard for the accuracy of the disclosures), it appears that neither of the Acts provides a private right of action for negligent (as opposed to intentional) misrepresentations in a private offering exempt under Section 4.
+As the Supreme Court also has held that Section 10(b) provides relief only for misrepresentations or misleading omissions that arise from intentional conduct (and perhaps from reckless disregard for the accuracy of the disclosures), 14 it appears that neither of the Acts provides a private right of action for negligent (as opposed to intentional) misrepresentations in a private offering exempt under Section 4.

-While this may be a startling conclusion, it is important to remember, first, that private offerings exempt under Section 4 involve sales to persons able to "fend for themselves," second, that private actions for negligent misrepresentation can be based on common law, state securities laws or other state or federal laws, and, third, that contained in a registration statement; and (3) the manner of the offering," citing, United States v.
+While this may be a startling conclusion, it is important to remember, first, that private offerings exempt under Section 4 involve sales to persons able to "fend for themselves," second, that private actions for negligent misrepresentation can be based on common law, state securities laws or other state or federal laws, and, third, that be contained in a registration statement; and (3) the manner of the offering," citing, United States v.
 Arutunoff, 1 F.3d 1112, 1118 (10th Cir.), cert. den., DeVries v.
 United States, 510 U.S. 1017 (1993)).
-See also, Elliott J. Weiss, Securities Act Section 12(a)(2) After Gustafson v.
-Alloyd Co.: What Questions Remain?, 50 BUS.
+See also, Eliott J. Weiss, Questions Remain?, 50 Bus.
 LAW.
 1209, 1222 (1995) (explaining, for example, that in Rule 506 offerings the seller is only relieved of Section 12(a)(2) liability with respect to offerees able to "fend for themselves," citing SEC v.
 Ralston Purina Co., 346 U.S. 119, 125 (1953)).